By: Chris ⎜ Last updated

 Where you buy what

-Norway splits alcohol retail into two categories based on strength.
-Supermarkets (Rema 1000, Kiwi, Coop, Meny) sell beer and cider up to 4.75% ABV.
-Everything stronger, which means all wine, all spirits, and most craft beer worth drinking, is sold exclusively through Vinmonopolet.
+Supermarkets (Rema 1000, Kiwi, Coop, Meny etc) sell beer and cider up to 4.75% ABV.
+Everything stronger than that, which means all wine, spirits, and higher strength craft beer, is sold exclusively through Vinmonopolet.

 Supermarkets - beer